 There are over 1000 species of bacteria in the average human microbiome.
 Each one is different and plays various roles in helping you to maintain optimum health.
 Here are just a few of the main things your microbiome influences:

-• Metabolism.
-Studies have found that the microbiome plays a role in metabolism and an unhealthy one may influence risk for developing metabolic syndrome, obesity, and diabetes.
+- Metabolism.
+Studies have found that the microbiome plays a role in metabolism and an unhealthy one may influence the risk of developing metabolic syndrome, obesity, and diabetes.

-• Immune System.
-A healthy microbiome plays a huge role in strengthening the immune system preventing the development of disease.
+- Immune System.
+A healthy microbiome plays a huge role in strengthening the immune system and preventing the development of disease.
 (6)

-• Heart health.
-Studies have found that the gut bacteria may increase or decrease your risk for heart disease.
+- Heart health.
+Studies have found that gut bacteria may increase or decrease your risk for heart disease.
 When you eat certain foods like red meat or eggs, certain bacteria make a chemical that turns into TMAO.
 This may influence the buildup of cholesterol in the blood vessels.
 (2)

-• Emotional/Mental Health.
-A large percentage of your body’s “happy hormones” like serotonin are produced in the gut.
-Studies have found that brain levels of serotonin are regulated by gut microbiome, especially during early life.
+- Emotional/Mental Health.
+A large percentage of your body’s “happy hormones” like serotonin is produced in the gut.
+Studies have found that brain levels of serotonin are regulated by the gut microbiome, especially during early life.
 This means that if you had poor gut health during important developmental stages as a child, it may increase your risk for anxiety and depression as an adult.
 (5)

-• Weight/Obesity.
+- Weight/Obesity.
 An unhealthy microbiome may increase one’s risk for obesity.
-Studies have found that gut bacteria balance affects brain signalling for feeling hungry or full, as well as overall appetite.
+Studies have found that gut bacteria balance affects brain signaling for feeling hungry or full, as well as overall appetite.
 (6)

 Where is the gut located in the human body?